carlosjhr64/neuronet/README.md

 	that is in harmony with the natural order.

 Perceptrons are already very capable and quick to train.
-By connecting the input layer to the output layer of a multilayer FeedForward network, you'll get the Perceptron solution quicker while the middle layers work on the harder problem.
+By connecting the input layer to the output layer of a multi-layer FeedForward network, you'll get the Perceptron solution quicker while the middle layers work on the harder problem.
 You can do that this way: